Sb4394/Purchase-Analytics/README.md

 Please run the **`run_tests.sh`** script to run all the tests.
 The results are stored in **`results.txt`** in the same directory.
 Use `sudo bash` to run **`run_tests.sh`** file, if needed

+Test1:
+9 orders

+Test2:
+~1.3 million orders

+Test3:
+32 million orders

+Note:
+Test3 which contains 32 million orders took about a minute on my system to complete The code also accomodates for the change in the order of the data columns

 # Contact
  Email: sbm4@illinois.edu